oat-sa/taohub-user-guide/User Guide 3.3/Interactions/text-entry-interaction.md

 ###Inserting modal feedback

 If you wish, you can insert [modal feedback](../appendix/glossary.md#modal-feedback) into this Interaction.
-For more information on Modal Feedback, [see the *Modal Feedback* section](../items/modal-feedback.md).
+For more information on Modal Feedback, see the [section on Modal Feedback](../items/modal-feedback.md).

 ###Limiting the duration of the test

 Click anywhere outside of the Text Space.
-This will give you the option of setting the Interaction as *Time dependent* (to be completed within a certain interval), by checking the check box.
-[This option is covered in greater detail in Test Settings](../tests/tests-settings.md).
+This will give you the option of setting the interaction as *Time dependent* (to be completed within a certain interval), by checking the check box.
+This option is covered in greater detail in [Test Settings](../tests/tests-settings.md).

 </aside>

 **4.** Click the blue *Done* button.
-Your Text Entry Interaction is now complete.
+Your text entry interaction is now complete.

-After this step, you can preview your Interaction using the steps given in the [Preview instructions](../items/preview.md).
+After this step, you can preview your interaction using the steps given in the [Preview Instructions](../items/preview.md).